durée moyenne des règles

 Your period comes with unbearable pain that disrupts your daily life.

-Every cycle is unique—the important thing is to know yourself.
+Every cycle is unique; the important thing is to know yourself

 Every cycle is unique—the important thing is to know yourself!

-FAQ: average period length
+FAQ: average length of a period

-Can periods last 10 days?
+Can your period last 10 days?

 The average period lasts about 5 days, with variations from 3 to 8 days.
 This average can be influenced by factors such as age, type of contraception, or overall health.
 Having periods within this range is generally a sign of a healthy cycle.